ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 {: #prereqs}

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
 For a list of required permissions, see [Granting permissions needed for VPC users](/docs/infrastructure/vpc?topic=vpc-managing-user-permissions-for-vpc-resources#managing-user-permissions-for-vpc-resources).
 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see the [instructions for creating a key](/docs/infrastructure/vpc?topic=vpc-getting-started-with-ibm-cloud-virtual-private-cloud-infrastructure#prerequisites).

-- A [virtual private cloud](https://{DomainName}/vpc/overview) service with a subnet on IBM Cloud.
+- The tutorial assumes that you are adding the bastion host in an existing [virtual private cloud](https://cloud.ibm.com/vpc/network/vpcs). **If you don't have a virtual private cloud in your account, create one before proceeding with the next steps.**

 ## Create a bastion host
 {: #create-bastion-host}

-In this section, you will create and configure a bastion host along with a security group in a seperate subnet.
+In this section, you will create and configure a bastion host along with a security group in a separate subnet.

-If you already have a subnet created in your VPC, you can skip the below section and skip to security group creation.

 ### Create a subnet